RyanNielson/awesome-unity/README.md

 * [Playmaker](https://www.assetstore.unity3d.com/en/#!/content/368) - Quickly make gameplay prototypes, A.I. behaviors, animation graphs, interactive objects, and more using finite state machines.
 * [Shader Forge](https://www.assetstore.unity3d.com/en/#!/content/14147) - A node-based shader editor giving you the artistic freedom of shader creation in a visual, with no need to code.

-## Networking

-* [Photon Unity Networking (Free)](https://www.assetstore.unity3d.com/en/#!/content/1786) - Plug and play cloud networking that also works for local hosting.
-Free for up to 20 concurrent users.

 # Projects

 A list of awesome projects made using Unity.